EthanBByrd/EthanB-Portfolio/projectDocumentation/2FA System.md

 ## Purpose

-The purpose of this application is to demonstrate how to integrate multi-step authentication into a web application.
-It is designed as a learning tool or starter project for developers interested in web security, user authentication, and full-stack development with Flask.
+The purpose of this application is for me to demonstrate how to integrate multi-step authentication into a web application.
+I designed this as a starter project to learn more aboutweb security, user authentication, and full-stack development with Flask.

 ## Features